Global Stocks Edge Higher as U.S.-China Trade Talks Progress

 In Asia, Japan's Nikkei finished up 1.8% while South Korea's Kospi index rose 0.7%.

-In commodities, Brent crude, the global oil benchmark, was broadly flat while gold prices rose 0.5%.
+In commodities, Brent crude, the global oil benchmark, was up 0.2%, while gold prices rose 0.6%.

 Write to Georgi Kantchev at georgi.kantchev@wsj.com